PSBP-Library/psbp004/README.md

 In lesson 003 we have defined some `trait Program` members in terms of `trait Computation` members.

-In this lesson we define some `trait Program` members in terms of function level `trait Product` members some in terms of `trait Computation` members and some in terms of both `trait Computation` members and function level `trait Product` members.
+In this lesson we define some `trait Program` members in terms of function level `trait Product` members, some in terms of `trait Computation` members and some in terms of both `trait Computation` members and function level `trait Product` members.